-As part of the London Festival of Architecture, artist Stig Evans will discuss his work, as a painter and restorer, from the scale of the canvas to the canvas of the city.
+As part of the London Festival of Architecture, artist Stig Evans discussed his work, as a painter and restorer, from the scale of the canvas to the canvas of the city.

 Stig’s work exemplifies this year’s festival theme of ‘care’.
 Restoration and conservation is how we demonstrate our care for artifacts and cultural heritage.
 At a larger scale, by making extraordinary and beautiful objects and buildings that are embedded in the local topography it creates an awareness of environment and sense of place and encourages us to care about the places where we live and work.